Borgio Verezzi Caves

-The Borgio Verezzi Caves (Italian: Grotte di Borgio Verezzi), also named Valdemino, are a karst cave system located in the municipality of Borgio Verezzi, in the province of Savona, Liguria.
+The Borgio Verezzi Caves (Grotte di Borgio Verezzi), also named Valdemino, are a karst cave system located in the municipality of Borgio Verezzi, in the province of Savona, Liguria.
 They are a show cave.

 Overview

-Located in the outskirts of Borgio, the main town and seat of the municipality, the cavese were discovered in 1933.
-The touristic route, opened in 1970, is 800m long and counts some little lakes, due to the presence of a little river named Rio Battorezza.
+Located in the outskirts of Borgio, the main town and seat of the municipality, the caves were discovered in 1933.
+The tourist route, opened in 1970, is 800 m long and features several small lakes, due to the presence of a little river named Rio Battorezza.

-The Valdemino are touristically defined as "the most colorful show caves of Italy", due to the presence of various minerals.
+The Valdemino have been referred to as "the most colorful show caves of Italy", due to the presence of various minerals.
 Main colors are white, yellow, red and related shades.
-The cave contains many straws, amongst them the longest known of Italy with 2.5 m length.
+The cave contains many straws, amongst them the longest known in Italy with a length of 2.5 m.

-Some prehistoric bone remains, dated between 500,000 and 750,000 years ago, have been found in various hollows.
+Some prehistoric bone remains, dated to between 500,000 and 750,000 years ago, have been found in various hollows.